Joe Glenn (American football)

-Joseph Cassidy Glenn (born March 7, 1949) is a former American football coach and former player.
+Joseph Cassidy Glenn (born March 7, 1949) is an American former college football player and coach.
 He was the head football coach at the University of South Dakota, his alma mater, from 2012 to 2015.
-He was named head coach on December 5, 2011 after the school's athletic director, David Sayler, fired Ed Meierkort.
+He was named head coach on December 5, 2011, after the school's athletic director, David Sayler, fired Ed Meierkort.
 Glenn served as the head football coach at Doane College (1976–1979), the University of Northern Colorado (1989–1999), the University of Montana (2000–2002), and the University of Wyoming (2003–2008).
 He won two NCAA Division II Football Championships at Northern Colorado, in 1996 and 1997, and an NCAA Division I-AA Football Championship at Montana in 2001.

 Coaching career

 Early coaching career

 Glenn served as backfield coach at the University of South Dakota in 1974.
 He was also a backfield coach at Northern Arizona University in 1975.

 Glenn's first head coaching job was at Doane College in Crete, Nebraska.
 There he was the youngest head college football coach at 27 years of age.
 While at Doane he compiled a 21–18–1 record over four seasons.
 After Doane, Glenn made his first stint at the University of Montana as a quarterbacks and wide receivers coach and offensive coordinator from 1980 to 1985.
 He was out of coaching in 1986.
 In 1987, he joined the staff at University of Northern Colorado (UNC) as quarterbacks and kicking coach.
 He was named head coach of UNC for the 1989 season.

 Prior to coaching at Montana, Glenn led the Division II University of Northern Colorado to two NCAA Division II Football Championships in 1996 and 1997.
 Glenn spent eleven seasons at UNC, with a 98–35 record.